kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/kubelet-integration.md

 ### Workflow when using `kubeadm init`

-When you call `kubeadm init`, the kubelet configuration is marshalled to disk at `/var/lib/kubelet/config.yaml`, and also uploaded to a `kubelet-config` ConfigMap in the `kube-system` namespace of the cluster.
+When you call `kubeadm init`, the kubelet configuration is marshaled to disk at `/var/lib/kubelet/config.yaml`, and also uploaded to a `kubelet-config` ConfigMap in the `kube-system` namespace of the cluster.
 A kubelet configuration file is also written to `/etc/kubernetes/kubelet.conf` with the baseline cluster-wide configuration for all kubelets in the cluster.
 This configuration file